 The applicant has decided not to pursue the Special Use Permit for height, but to make application under the by-right regulations.
-This evening BAR should have a preliminary discussion about the proposed design.
-Then the applicant will request final certificate of appropriateness (COA) from the BAR.
-The site plan will be reviewed concurrently by staff, and will be approved following the BAR approval of a COA.
+The applicant has had a preliminary discussion and is now requesting approval of massing.

 Zoning District Regulations

 The property is currently zoned Water Street Corridor (WSD) mixed use zoning district with ADC historic district overlay.